Junior High Social Studies

 - Elective: Current Issues

-The DESK Standards define the content and essential skills for each of the social studies courses.
+The DESK Standards define the essential skills and content for each of the social studies courses.
 These documents are based on the Utah State Board of Education's Social Studies Standards and are the focus of instruction and learning in Davis School District classrooms.

-The DESK Skill Standards identify essential skills used in the study of social studies course content.
+Priority Standards identify the essential skills used in the study of social studies course.
+These skills are taught and practiced through the study of the identified course content.

 Foundations of Social Studies|Utah Studies is the introductory course for social studies in Davis School District.
 Curricular content consists of key themes and concepts drawn from the social sciences of geography, history, economics, and government.
 Each of the concepts is explored through the use of Utah-specific examples, or Utah Studies.
 Literacy, historical thinking, and spatial skills are developed through the study of the concepts in the abstract and real-world Utah examples.
 The course focuses on the reading of both informational text and authentic and primary source materials.